Postgraduate in Fashion Product Management

 – Communications professionals who wish to gain an in-depth knowledge of products and product processes in order to make their campaigns more efficient

-Depending on the entry-level of each student, the career options for this type of course could be:
+Depending on the entry-level of each student, the career options could be:

 – Entrepreneur with own business.

-Business Studies (UAB), DAF Marketing (ESADE), Fashion Design (IDEP), Tissue Design (Central Sant Martins School of Art), Relationship Marketing (IESE) and Project Management (IESE).
+Bachelor of Business Administration (UAB), Marketing DAF (ESADE), Fashion Design (IDEP), Textile Design (Central Saint Martins School of Art), Relationship Marketing (IESE) and Project Management (IESE).

 La planificación didáctica de todos los cursos IED Master se basa en los criterios que marca el Espacio Europeo de Educación Superior (EEES).
 IED Master adopta un sistema de créditos que sigue la estructura de los European Credit Transfer System (ECTS).
 IED Master expide exclusivamente títulos privados propios.